Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement-example-okta.md

 This page describes an example of the technical setup for Sigrid customers using OKTA as their Identity Management Provider.

 ## Creating an Application for Sigrid SSO
-As OKTA administrator, add a SAML app that will be used by Sigrid
+As OKTA administrator, add a SAML app that will be used by Sigrid.

-And for your users we advise to create a [Bookmark app](https://support.okta.com/help/s/article/create-a-bookmark-app?language=en_US) on the Okta homepage
+And for your users we advise to create a [Bookmark app](https://support.okta.com/help/s/article/create-a-bookmark-app?language=en_US) on the Okta homepage.

 ### General SAML Settings